 Archaeologists initially thought that the stone tools of the early Newfoundland Recent Indians represented the direct ancestors of the Beothuk Indians.
 However, during the excavation of the L’Anse a Flamme site and other Recent Indian sites on the south coast of the Island, late Newfoundland Recent Indian material was found above early Newfoundland Recent Indian material, suggesting that the Little Passage complex material was younger and therefore the immediate precontact ancestor for the Beothuk.

 Along with this evidence from the south coast, later excavations at Boyd’s Cove (DiAp-03) and Inspector Island (DiAq-01), in Notre Dame Bay, helped to clarify who were the Beothuk ancestors.
-The Boyd’s Cove site demonstrates the link between the precontact Newfoundland Recent Indians and the historically known Beothuk Indians and the Inspector Island site was one of the first sites with radiocarbon results showing that the early Newfoundland Recent Indian complex were the Beothuk ancestors.
+The Boyd’s Cove site demonstrates the link between the precontact Newfoundland Recent Indians and the historically known Beothuk Indians and the Inspector Island site was one of the first sites with radiocarbon results showing that the late Newfoundland Recent Indian complex were the Beothuk ancestors.

 Boyd’s Cove contains three Indian occupations; an early Recent Indian occupation on the bottom, a late Recent Indian occupation in the middle and a Beothuk occupation on top.
 The early Newfoundland Recent Indian component was dated to 960+/-50 B.P..
 This was the first date that established the antiquity of this group and is definitive proof that they are too old to be the direct Beothuk progenitor.
 As well, fourteen late Newfoundland Recent Indian projectile points and four triangular bifaces have been found with or above post-contact period (European derived) artifacts at Boyd’s Cove.
 Those post-contact period artifacts included various iron objects reworked into Beothuk spear points, Beothuk bone pendants, glass trade beads, European ceramics and nails.
 These discoveries at Boyd’s Cove confirm that the late Newfoundland Recent Indians continued into the post-contact period as the Beothuk.